 The further development of women's football is in safe hands.
 UEFA and the national associations are co-operating impressively within the UEFA Women's Football Development Programme (WFDP).
 UEFA has taken hold of the moment – the Executive Committee noted the massive growth of the female game on this continent, in both registered players and participation, and agreed in 2010 to support the development programme over the period until 2016 via UEFA's HatTrick assistance schemes.

 UEFA is promoting the game within national associations not yet active in this sector, encouraging FAs to set major strategic and financial goals in this respect, recommend the inclusion of women in key positions, and ensure that all associations have a domestic women's league.
 Associations are being guided in how to market women's football.
 Grassroots activities are being intensified, recruitment plans and player paths aim to help players find their appropriate level, and facilities and playing environments should be made suitable for players, officials and spectators.
 The appointment of prominent women's football figures in ambassadorial roles also gives a high profile to women's football promotion.

 Once more, the latest UEFA figures confirm the extent of the work being achieved across the continent.
-Thirteen national associations have girls' national academies to create a development pathway for young players; some 7,500 female referees officiate at matches; 38 FAs have women's football committees.
+Twenty national associations have girls' national academies to create a development pathway for young players; 10,200 female referees officiate at matches; 44 FAs have women's football committees.
 As part of a drive to bring more women in to senior roles, UEFA has launched its own specific leadership programme for women involved in the UEFA national associations, and associations are following suit.
 In 2016/17, 399 women were working at managerial level or above in national associations (121 in 2012/13).

 The forward progress of women's football is also being made possible through the care and devotion showed to women's football by the UEFA Women's Football Committee, which fosters the development and progression of women's football in general, as well as the development of women's competitions.